 Madagascar formerly known as Malagasy Republic is an island country in the Indian Ocean located away from Africa’s southeast coast.
 It is 570 km wide and 1600 km long and is regarded as the fourth largest island in the world.
 Most ecologists refer to Madagascar as the ‘eighth continent’ and it is said to have freely broken off Africa around 65 million years ago; it lies in the Indian Ocean and is separated from Africa by the Mozambique Channel.
 Madagascar has two seasons; the cooler, dry season (from May-October) and the hot, rainy (from November-April).
 The climate is unique and is mainly comprised of the southeast trade winds which blow from the Indian Ocean anticyclone.
+Find all Madagascar tours and vacation holidays in Africa.

 Madagascar’s topography varies as it is classified into five geographical regions and they include; the west coast, the east coast, the southwest coast, the central highlands and the Tsaratanana Massif.
 Madagascar is a member of the African Union and its capital and largest city of Madagascar is called Antananarivo, the country’s population is 24.89 million people (2016 World Bank) and the languages mainly spoken in Madagascar are Malagasy and French.